Bob Aspromonte: Early career

-Aspromonte was born in Brooklyn, New York where he graduated from Lafayette High School and made his pro debut in the Class A Southern League.
+Aspromonte was born in Brooklyn, New York and grew up in Bensonhurst, Brooklyn, where he graduated from Lafayette High School and made his pro debut in the Class A Southern League.
 In September 1956, the pennant-bound Dodgers placed him on their roster.
 On September 19, during a 17–2 triumph over the St. Louis Cardinals at Ebbets Field, Aspromonte made his MLB debut at age 18, striking out as a pinch hitter for Sandy Amoros in the eighth inning.
 It was Aspromonte's lone appearance in a Brooklyn uniform: he spent the next three seasons in minor league baseball before making the 1960 Los Angeles Dodgers roster out of spring training.
 On May 5, 1960, his four hits in five at bats, including his first major league home run (off Lew Burdette), led the Dodgers to a come-from-behind win over their rival, the Milwaukee Braves.
 However, he spent most of the season in Triple-A, where he batted .329 in the American Association.